Eddington-Residents-Association/website/docs/handbook.md

 ## Renting in the University's key worker accommodation

+To qualify for [University Accommodation](https://www.accommodation.cam.ac.uk/FindAHome/), applicants must be a student or member of staff employed by the University of Cambridge, a Cambridge College or one of the Affiliated Institutions.

 ## Freehold and leasehold privately owned properties

 ## Councils and democratic representation